Crime and sentence

 In certain "civilized" societies, treatment of crime has become less strict than it was in the past.
-We are approaching the point - and some countries are indeed past that point - at which who purposely hurt innocent get away with several hours of light work - "community service" - and even receive support and protection that beyond doubt had better been given to their victims.
+We are approaching the point — and in some cases have passed that point — at which who purposely hurt innocent get away with several hours of light work — "community service" — and even receive support and protection that had better been given to their victims.

 "An eye for an eye", some say, was the better system.
 But are they right?
 No, they are not.
 For that friendly maxim implies the culprit must suffer to the same extent as his victim.
-However, the victim is innocent when suffering, while the culprit is guilty; Hence, if both suffer to the same amount, the culprit is still at an advantage, as he deserved to suffer, and no justice is done.
+However, the victim is innocent when suffering, while the culprit is guilty; hence, if both suffer to the same extent, the culprit is still at an advantage, as he deserved to suffer while the victim did not, and no justice is done.

 Obviously, the culprit must suffer more than his victim.
-How much?
+How much more?
 Seven times?
 Seventy?
-Depends on the crime.
+It depends on the crime.
 The greater the crime, the greater the enlargement factor.
 Mathematically spoken, the penalty must be proportional to the square or higher power of the crime.

 p = r × c2